toolleeo/cli-apps/README.md

 * [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
 The history is stored locally and end-to-end encrypted for syncing to other computers.
 * [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.
 * [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
 Fully peer-to-peer, authenticated, and end to end encrypted.
-* [JAPM](https://github.com/TheAlexDev23/japm) - A package manager that uses curses to provide a friendly UI
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [killport](https://github.com/jkfran/killport) - A command-line tool to easily kill processes running on a specified port.
 * [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows to set limits on CPU usage, memory usage, and the number of cores for a process.